By Paul Goldfinger, Photography Editor @Blogfinger.net

 About the only time I get interested is if there is beauty and/or historical context, such as with this 18th century cemetery in Farmingdale.
 There is something mysterious and brooding about this place.
 I actually enjoyed walking around there trying to read the nearly obliterated inscriptions.

-This Brewer Cemetery in Farmingdale, with its lonely setting, sitting forlornly by the side of a country road, seems wonderfully haunting.
+This Brewer Burial Ground in Farmingdale, with its lonely setting, sitting forlornly by the side of a country road, seems wonderfully haunting.
+7 historic veterans are buried there.

 I have visited cemeteries in Boston and New Brunswick which go back to the Revolutionary War, and they are absolutely fascinating if not beautiful.